chito920/chito920/README.md

 - Hi, I’m @chito920.
-- I'm a beginner at programming.
+- I'm new to programming.
 - I’m currently learning Python in my free time.
 - I'm interested in contributing to free and open source software that interests me in any way I can.